 Most conditional grant agreements with project proponents include a holdback clause which is released upon receiving a final report.
-Project proponents generally have up to six months after the end of their agreement to complete final reporting.
 Payment holdbacks are recorded and tracked as future year commitments when prescribed conditions have not been met by March 31st.

 e.
 Tangible Capital Assets